 As the conference sessions were either streamed live from the presentation room or with a moderator introducing a pre-recorded video, the feeling of the conference definitely changed, but it was not all bad.
 The video stream still offered remote attendees a chance to ask questions and allowed the speakers to engage with the audience, both in person and online.

 The technical focus for me this year was to understand the industry trends around Silicon Photonics (SiP), LIDAR, Free Space Optical (FSO) communication, and other related technological advances.
-Photonics and Free Space Optics are two key technologies where Benchmark has extensive expertise and where we are focused on adding more capabilities to support our customers in the computing and telecommunications markets.
+Photonics and Free Space Optics are two key technologies where Benchmark has extensive expertise and where we are focused on adding more capabilities to support our customers in the advanced computing & communications markets.

 One of the most interesting presentations for me was, “Celebrating 50 Years of Light-speed Connections” by the keynote, David Welch, founder and chief information officer of Infinera Corporation.
 The presentation provided a history of optical fiber while also giving a glimpse into the future and an expectation of exciting things to come.